 Trees require porous soil for good root development.
 Ideally, the soil will have at least 50% pore space for air and irrigation.
 When heavy construction equipment passes over a tree’s root area, it compacts soil dramatically.
 This means that the root growth becomes inhibited, so water cannot penetrate as easily and the roots get less oxygen.

 Adding soil may seem less dangerous, but it, too, can be fatal to the tree roots.
-Since most of the fine roots that absorb water and minerals are near the soil surface, adding a few inches of soil smothers these important roots.
+Since most of the fine roots that absorb water and minerals are near the soil surface, adding a few inches (5 to 7.5 cm.) of soil smothers these important roots.
 It can also result in the death of larger, deeper roots.

 The key to protecting tree roots in construction zones is constant vigilance.
 Make sure the workers know that no additional soil can be added to the fenced areas protecting the trees.